ameshkin/payload-patrol/.progress/_clean.md

 * This is where active work items live, grouped by area.

-* For example, for Smart Cart or similar projects, you might maintain files or subfolders for:
+* For example, for Nova or similar projects, you might maintain files or subfolders for:

   * `PLUGINS`
   * `GENERAL`